Before AWS re:Invent 2017 is too far in the rearview mirror, I wanted to share a few thoughts I had after attending my fourth re:Invent.

 For the Sungard AS CTO Architect Team, we placed the re:Invent announcements in one of three categories.
 First, there are AWS services that we need to get hands-on experience with as soon as possible, as we think they will help our customers solve business challenges.
 Second, there are new services and features, but we will wait until we have a need to explore those features more.
 And third, there are services where we don’t see the announcement impacting our customers.

-In the above categorising method, there were about 30 announcements of new features/services in the first category.
-Companies need to be intentional in keeping up with these new features, or have a trusted partner that helps them maximise the use of the platform – or their competitors will pass them up.
+In the above categorizing method, there were about 30 announcements of new features/services in the first category.
+Companies need to be intentional in keeping up with these new features, or have a trusted partner that helps them maximize the use of the platform – or their competitors will pass them up.

 Next year, AWS re:Invent will no doubt bring even more learning opportunities and technologies for review.
 Until then, we all have our work cut out for us to take advantage of the AWS updates we learned about last month.